toschoo/beet/README.md

 ```

 The `upsert` service works exactly like `insert`, with the exception that it does not return an error
-if the key exist but overwrites the data.
+if the key exists.
+Instead it silently overwrites the data.

 The following code snippet would insert data into an index with keys of type `uint64_t` and data `double`: